purelb/purelb/README.md

 ## Quick Start

-The easiest way to get started is to use what we call a "local" configuration.
-PureLB will manage a pool of IP addresses and will configure the underlying Linux OS to advertise them.
-Installation is a three-step process:
+The easiest way to get started is to use what we call a "local" configuration where PureLB will manage a pool of IP addresses and will configure the underlying Linux OS to advertise them.
+Installation takes only a few steps:

 1. Create the PureLB namespace<br/>
 `kubectl apply -f deployments/namespace.yaml`
+1. Load the PureLB custom resource definitions<br/>
+`kubectl apply -f deployments/crds/servicegroup.purelb.io_crd.yml`
 1. Load a sample PureLB configuration<br/>
-`kubectl apply -f configs/sample-configmap-local.yaml`
+`kubectl apply -f configs/default-servicegroup.yml`
 1. Deploy the PureLB components<br/>
 `kubectl apply -f deployments/purelb-local.yaml`